lttng/lttng-ci/automation/ansible/README.md

 ## Tags

 * access: Any user / ssh access tasks
+* certs: Any certificate deployment and renewal tasks
 * monitoring: Any tasks related to installing or configuring monitoring services
 * slow: Any tasks that may take a long time